 - Heart transplant that may be tried when all other treatments have failed

 Recently, implantable artificial heart pumps have been developed.
 These may be used for very severe cases.
 However, not all people need or are able to have this advanced treatment.

 The outlook depends on many different things, including:

 - How well the condition responds to treatment

 - The severity of the heart problem

-Heart failure is usually a long-term (chronic) illness.
+Heart failure is most often a long-term (chronic) illness.
 It may get worse over time.
 Some people develop severe heart failure.
 In this case, medicines, surgery, and other treatments may no longer help.

 People with certain types of cardiomyopathy are at risk for dangerous heart rhythm problems.

 Falk RH, Hershberger RE.
 The dilated, restrictive, and infiltrative cardiomyopathies.
 In: Bonow RO, Mann DL, Zipes DP, Libby P, Braunwald E, eds.
 Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
 10th ed.
 Philadelphia, PA: Elsevier Saunders; 2015:chap 65.

 McKenna WJ, Elliott P. Diseases of the myocardium and endocardium.
 In Goldman L, Schafer AI, eds.
 Goldman's Cecil Medicine.
 25th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 60.